 Alternative Dispute Resolution

 Alternative dispute resolution ("ADR") is used to describe multiple methods of resolving legal disputes without actually going to court.
-These methods include arbitration, mediation, and negotiation, among others — all are designed to be more cost effective, take a shorter period of time than court, and leave the dispute out of public record.
+These methods include arbitration, mediation, and negotiation, among others — all are designed to be more cost effective and take a shorter period of time than court, and leave the dispute out of public record.

-The third, and possibly most well-known, method of ADR is arbitration.
+The third method of ADR is arbitration.
 Arbitration is very similar to a courtroom trial: evidence is presented, witnesses are called and questioned, and arguments are made.
 However, many of these aspects of arbitration are streamlined and made simpler in order to speed up the process.
 Generally, arbitration proceedings are not part of the public record, making this process ideal for a party that wishes to keep the details confidential.
 Following the hearings, the arbitrator or panel of arbitrators will deliver a ruling to the parties within a specified time period.
 Depending on the type of arbitration, the ruling may be final, or there may be an option to appeal.

 The difference between arbitrators and judges is also an important consideration.
 When parties file a case in court, they do not have the ability to choose the judge that will preside over their matter.
 However, in arbitration, parties often have the ability to choose who their arbitrator will be.
 For example, the parties may select from a pool of arbitrators, or eliminate choices from the provided options.
 Additionally, arbitrators may be required to be experts in the field, whereas judges may or may not have any knowledge of the underlying matters in dispute.

 ADR is a growing field with opportunities in most government agencies, the private sector, public interest organizations, as well as internationally at entities such as the World Bank, Permanent Court of Arbitration, and many others.